Stauroteuthis syrtensis: Description

 The mantle length of Stauroteuthis syrtensis is about 9 to 18 cm and its width about 4 cm.
 Females typically display larger body sizes than the males, yet males exhibit wider and longer heads.
 The fins are some 4 to 6 cm in width.
 The eight arms are of unequal length, the longest extending to about 35 cm.
 These are joined for two-thirds of their length by two webs, a dorsal complete membrane and a ventral partial one, giving the animal an umbrella-like shape.
 The number of adhesive suckers ranges from 55 to 65.
 These suckers vary in size and distance among males and females.
 However, suckers generally decrease in diameter and distance as they extend down the arm.
 Female suckers reach a maximum diameter of 6.5 mm at suckers 1 to 3 while male suckers, on the other hand, are relatively larger.
 Between suckers 8 to 25 there are conspicuous cirri.
 These are elongate, fleshy tendrils borne on the sides of the oral surface of the arms, the longest being at sucker 20 which can be up to 50 mm in length.
 The oral cavity and mouth area are pink or purple in color that extends towards the arms and lightens as it reaches the tips.
 The general texture is gelatinous and the animal is reddish-brown and translucent, with the internal organs being visible through the skin.
 A vestigial, U-shaped, internal shell supports the fins, the only other hard part of the animal being the two-part beak.

 Behavior

 The diet of Stauroteuthis syrtensis consists mostly of crustaceans, with the majority belonging to groups such as calanoida, mysidacia, and occasionally isopoda.
 Although observations of hunting and feeding behavior seem to be absent from the literature, Stauroteuthis syrtensis has been reported to float passively with arms contracted, webs curled into a ball, and eyes hooded, until disturbed by research submersibles.

+Frames an of in situ video of Stauroteuthis syrtensis: (A) bell posture; (B) distended balloon posture; (C) pumpkin posture (distinguished from the balloon posture by the fact the web is not fully inflated); (D) inverted umbrella posture; (E) animal twisting and opening its arms after ballooning.